-Length of regulatory periods
+Length of regulatory control periods

-- 7.45 Under clause 3 of the Code, the 'regulatory control period' is defined to mean the period between major price reviews during which time the methodology used in setting prices is held constant.
-Specifically, the first regulatory control period is the period between commencement of the Code and 30 June 2003 and the second regulatory control period is "expected to be" the period between 1 July 2003 and 30 June 2008. - 7.46 The Commission intends to seek Ministerial agreement to extend the first regulatory period through to 30 June 2004, on the grounds that this will enable the Ministerial review of the Code to be completed and any changes to the Code put into effect in advance of the regulatory processes that need to take place prior to a new regulatory period.
-The way the Code stands at the moment, there is a prospect that any changes to the Code as a result of the Ministerial review may either not have effect until the third regulatory period or result in the truncation of the second regulatory period.
-A one year's delay in the second regulatory period seems more sensible all around.
+7.53 Under clause 3 of the Code, the 'regulatory control period' is defined to mean the period between major price reviews during which time the methodology used in setting prices is held constant.
+Specifically, the first regulatory control period is the period between commencement of the Code and 30 June 2003 and the second regulatory control period is "expected to be" the period between 1 July 2003 and 30 June 2008.

+7.54 As foreshadowed in the Issues Paper, the Commission sought Ministerial agreement to extend the first regulatory control period through to 30 June 2004, on the grounds that this would enable the Ministerial review of the Code to be completed and any changes to the Code put into effect in advance of the regulatory processes that need to take place prior to a new regulatory control period.
+The way the Code stood at that time, there was a prospect that any changes to the Code as a result of the Ministerial review may either not have had effect until the third regulatory control period or may have resulted in the truncation of the second regulatory control period.
+A one year's delay in the second regulatory control period seemed more sensible all around.